loopstock-io/challenges/backend-devs/README.md

 - Write the simple random integer generator
 - Write the integer average calculator
+- Write the API that stores avarages in a SQL database and serves them to an http endpoint

 - Write configuration and/or explain how to run it locally
 - Describe how'd you provision a set of linux machines and how'd you orchestrate, monitor and troubleshoot these services.

+### Random integer generators

+You need to write and run two instances of the following simple service:

+- every 100ms generates a random integer from 1 to 10000
+- the value gets pushed through the message broker of your choice

 ### Message broker